Revised October 8, 2020

 On March 3, 2020 the voters of Norwich approved Article 5 by a vote of 1049 Yes to 465 No.

-- Handicap access: We are planning to create a parking space and turnaround for handicap access to the bridge.
-Those with limited mobility will be able to enjoy natural surroundings not afforded by trails and parks elsewhere in Norwich.
+- Access for mobility challenged users: The parking and turnaround area, accessible from Beaver Meadow Road, is for users with mobility challenges to access to the bridge.
+Those users will be able to enjoy natural surroundings not afforded by trails and parks elsewhere in Norwich.

 - A new and healthy experience for you: If you haven’t sampled Norwich’s trails, this bridge will be a way to enjoy access to shorter segments of the Bill Ballard Trail.

-- Emergency access across the brook: The bridge is designed to provide ATV access to allow rescue of an injured hiker or support fire suppression on the opposite side of the brook that was severed with the collapse of the old bridge.
+- Emergency access across the brook: The bridge is designed to restore the ATV access that was severed with the collapse of the old bridge.
+ATV access allows rescue of an injured hiker and supports fire suppression on the opposite side of the brook.